Nellrun/Wispr/README.md

 - `/stats` - Show bot statistics

 ## 📋 Implementation Features

+### Image Generation with DALL-E 3
+The bot supports image generation with DALL-E 3, allowing users to:
+- Create images based on text prompts using the OpenAI API
+- Generate images in different sizes and qualities
+- Get both the image itself and the revised prompt used by DALL-E

 ### Streaming Response Generation
 The bot uses streaming response generation from the OpenAI API (streaming mode), which allows: